-At Remembrance Sunday Parades and Services on 11 November West Lancashire will pay tribute to those brave people who have suffered or lost their lives serving their country.
+At Remembrance Sunday Parades and Services on 10 November West Lancashire will pay tribute to those who have suffered or lost their lives serving their country.

-The Mayor will attend the parade and service in Burscough.
-The parade assembles outside Legion headquarters, Lord Street, Burscough at 1.30pm and marches off at 1.45pm to arrive at the War Memorial in Junction Lane at 2pm, where a wreath is laid and a short service will take place.
-A church service will be taking place at St. John's Church in Burscough commencing at 2.45pm.
-Refreshments will be provided at legion headquarters.
+The parade will assemble outside Legion headquarters, Lord Street, at 1.30pm and start marching at 1.45pm to arrive at the War Memorial, Junction Lane, at 2pm, where a short service will take place.
+A church service at St. John's Church will start at 2.45pm.
+Refreshments will be provided at Legion headquarters.

-In addition, Parish Councils in Aughton, Lathom and Up Holland are arranging parades and ceremonies, and services will be held at many churches in the Borough.
+In addition, Parish Councils in Aughton, Lathom and Up Holland are arranging parades and ceremonies, and services will be held at many churches.

-There will be a short service and a two minute silence after which wreaths will be laid at the monument.
-Guests should gather at around 10.00am.
-The Service will start 10.30am.
+On the same day at HMS Ringtail Monument, Ringtail Retail Park, Pippin Street, Burscough at 10.30am there will be a service and a two minute silence after which wreaths will be laid at the monument.
+The Last Post will sound at 11am.
+Guests should gather at Booths from around 10am.
 All are welcome.